Skip to content

 Requirements

-The Mausoleum becomes available after defeating the Greater Warped One in the Beginning Abyss.
+The Mausoleum becomes available after defeating the Greater Warped One in the Beginning Abyss and returning to town.
+It can be accessed from the World Map.
 There is no level or grade requirement.

 Summary

 The Ancient Mausoleum is a source of guaranteed general/anonymous Adventurer's Remains (bones).
-You are guaranteed at least one bone for every adventurer entombed in the Mausoleum.
-General adventurer bones have separate but identically laid out "floors" for each class.
+You are guaranteed at least one bone for every adventurer entombed in the Mausoleum (all anonymous and basic-class general adventurers).
 All anonymous adventurers are included together in one smaller floor called the Mausoleum of Guidance.
+General adventurer bones have separate but identically laid out larger "floors" for each class.
 See Maps below.
 Names of Adventurer bones available in each Mausoleum and the number remaining to be found can be seen by tapping the (i) icon at the floor selection screen.

 Mausoleum Overview

-- The bone chests located are located in rooms behind doors that will randomly drop either one of the remaining available Adventurer bones or class-specific junk for that mausoleum.
+• You can find bone chests that will randomly drop either one of the unclaimed Adventurer bones for that Mausoleum or some class-specific junk.
 After all bones for that mausoleum have been found the room chests will only drop class-specific junk.
-Class-specific and anonymous mausoleums do not reset on their own and there is little reason to return to a mausoleum once all bones have been found.
+Class-specific and anonymous mausoleums do not reset on their own and there is little reason to return to a mausoleum where bones have been claimed.

-- You can only obtain one bone per Mausoleum visit (exceptions below).
-Opening any of the bone chests will lock all other doors until you leave the Mausoleum.
+• You can only obtain one bone per Mausoleum visit (exceptions below).
+Opening any of the bone chests will lock all other bone room doors until you leave the Mausoleum.
 All doors will unlock again on your next entry, and there is no limit to how many times you may leave and return.

-- There are poison traps scattered throughout the floor that will significantly reduce fortitude but these can also be navigated around.
+• There are poison traps scattered throughout the floor that will significantly reduce fortitude but they can all be navigated around.

 Crucible Mausoleum

-The Crucible Mausoleum floor is unique in that it contains a random selection of 4 or 5 general adventurer bones and it resets every 2 weeks (on the same cycle as the guild Daily Supplies).
+The Crucible Mausoleum floor is unique in that it contains a random selection of 4-6 general adventurer bones and it resets every 2 weeks (following the same two-week reset cycle as the guild Daily Supplies).
 The map is the same as that of the general Ancient Mausoleum, though the scenery is slightly different.
 Again, available adventurer names and the number obtained can be seen by tapping the (i) icon at the floor selection screen.
-It's highly suggested to clear this out whenever you can, as it is a regular source of adventurer bones for aquiring party members, for Skill Inheritance or Discipline, or for Guild Tags.
-See Adventurer's Remains Econoy Page.
+It's highly suggested to clear this out everytime it resets, as it is a regular source of adventurer bones for aquiring party members, for Skill Inheritance or Discipline, or for Guild Tags (See Adventurer's Remains Econoy Page), and it is now one of the options for clearing your weekly missions (so maybe split the bones over two weeks between resets).

 Mausoleum Optional Enhancements